sigmacomputing/sigmaquickstarts/site/sigmaguides/src/Fundamentals 1: Getting Around_v2/Fundamentals 1: Getting Around.md

 <img src="assets/f14b.png" width="400"/>

 <aside class="negative">
 <strong>NOTE:</strong><br> Rename any column in the same way.
-The name change does not effect the source data in Snowflake but rather provides a simple way to make the data more accessible to the users looking at the workbook.
+The name change does not affect the source data in your cloud data warehouse but rather provides a simple way to make the data more accessible to users viewing the workbook.
 </aside>

 Now that you have saved the workbook, it's state is changed to `Published` and we are still in `Editing` mode.
 The `Publish` button is not active.